GoogleChrome/developer.chrome.com/site/en/blog/permissions-chip/index.md

 ## New design

 From Chrome 97 on, we therefore introduced an animated chip UI which appears next to the lock whenever a permission is requested.
-This consists of an icon and label of the permission being requested.
-Our aim was to improve the experience of web browsing without being distracted by (generally unnecessary) permission requests for the vast majority of users who ignore or dismiss the current prompt.
+This consists of an icon and label describing the permission being requested.
+Our aim was to improve the experience of web browsing while avoiding permission requests that are generally unnecessary for the vast majority of users and frequently ignored or dismissed.

 {% Img src="image/8WbTDNrhLsU0El80frMBGE4eMCD3/SsFtKKnZzbkAovNkX4Lt.png", alt="ALT_TEXT_HERE", width="653", height="229" %}